Abstract Submission Guidelines

 If requested, the participant must provide the raw data file used for statistical analysis and the complete list of references if applicable.

-• Materials and Methods: Relevant details about how the study was conducted, how the data was processed and how it might vary; specify the number of subjects and the steps taken in order to execute your research.
+• Material and Methods: Relevant details about how the study was conducted, how the data was processed, and how it might vary; specify the number of subjects and the steps taken to execute your research.

 • Results: Present the main outcome of your original study in an attractive manner.
-Create a strong link between the original hypothesis and the final results, relating all of the ultimate data to it.
+Create a strong link between the previously stated premise and the final results, relating all of the ultimate data to it.

 • Conclusion: This section allows you to summarize the topic and make an objective comparison with the updated specialty literature.
 You can also add a powerful statement that comprehends the entire idea of the Original Study, allowing new perspectives over your abstract.